A note on band surgery and the signature of a knot

 \section{Abstract}

-Band surgery is an operation which transforms a knot or link in the three-sphere into another knot or link.
+Band surgery is an operation relating pairs of knots or links in the three-sphere.
 We prove that if two quasi-alternating knots $K$ and $K'$ of the same square-free determinant are related by a band surgery, then the absolute value of the difference in their signatures is either 0 or 8.
-This obstruction follows from a more general theorem about the difference in the Heegaard Floer $d$-invariants for two L-spaces of the same square-free first homology order, and that are related by distance one Dehn fillings.
+This obstruction follows from a more general theorem about the difference in the Heegaard Floer $d$-invariants for pairs of L-spaces that are related by distance one Dehn fillings and satisfy a certain condition in first homology.
 These results imply that $T(2, 5)$ is the only torus knot $T(2, m)$ with $m$ square-free that admits a chirally cosmetic banding, i.e. a band surgery operation to its mirror image.
-Band surgery on knots has important applications to the study of reconnection events in polymer chains, particularly the local action of recombination enzymes on circular DNA molecules.
-In this note we report on preliminary numerical data based on Monte Carlo simulations of non-coherent banding on knots in the simple cubic lattice.
-For lattice knots of crossing number at most eight, we observe chirally cosmetic bandings for only three knots: $5_1$, $8_8$ and $8_{20}$.
-The relative likelihood of these events in the numerical experiments is negligible, thus suggesting that chirality cosmetic bandings are rare.
+We conclude with a discussion on the scarcity of chirally cosmetic bandings.